Memorials and services for the Canterbury earthquakes: Interment site

 There is an interment site at the Avonhead Park Cemetery for the unidentified remains of four people who died in the February 2011 earthquake.
 The remains could not be identified because they were burnt by the fire in the CTV Building after it collapsed.
 The gravesite was unveiled on 21 February 2012, the day before the earthquake's first anniversary.
 On the day afterwards, it was opened to the public.

 The centrepiece of the site has six plaques, each with the text "Etched in our City’s memory, never to be forgotten.
 The City of Christchurch".
 Each plaque is written either in English, Māori, Filipino, Spanish, Russian or Braille.

 Miscellaneous

 A section of the former Medway Street footbridge, which became twisted in the September 2010 earthquake, sits on the bank of the Avon River / Ōtākaro to serve as a memorial.
 It was placed there in 2018.
 There are signs on both sides of the river providing information about the old bridge.

 At City Mall there is a plaque dedicated to the 22 February earthquake.

+In February 2023 Our Stories Project Trust created a 30-minute audio walk that goes from Quake City (a part of Canterbury Museum) to the Canterbury Earthquake National Memorial.
+It has stories told by 30 people who experienced the earthquake, was made in collaboration with Arts Digital Lab of University of Canterbury and was made using some content from the Canterbury Earthquakes Digital Archive (CEISMIC).